bmkramer/101innovations-survey-data/README.md

 ## Step 2: Upload converted co-occurrence matrix into Gephi

 - In Gephi, use File > Open to import converted co-occurrence matrix
+- In the dialog screen that appears, choose 'undirected' as graph type and click OK
+- The matrix will be imported

+# Step 3: Export node and edge table from Gephi
+- In the tab Data Laboratory